What is Market Capitalization?

 Determines the size of the company

 The market cap helps to determine the size of the company.
-Large market cap of the company reflects well-known companies within an established industry.
+The large market cap of the company reflects well-known companies within an established industry.

-Market cap also defines a company’s stage in development.
-Large-cap stocks are considered more conservative than investment in small/mid-cap companies.
+The market cap also defines a company’s stage in development.
+Large-cap stocks are considered more conservative than investments in small/mid-cap companies.

 Limitations of Market Cap

-Market cap can be helpful for decision making but it is the not only factor that can help the investor in an investment decision.
-Which means an investor cannot take investment decision on the basis of market cap only.
-Enterprise value is more useful in case of investment decision.
+Market cap can be helpful for decision-making, but it is not the only factor that can help the investor in an investment decision.
+This means an investor cannot make investment decisions on the basis of the market cap only.
+Enterprise value is more useful in the case of investment decisions.

 Change in Market Cap

 Market cap is not altered because of a stock split or dividend.
-Although the number of outstanding shares is increased because of the stock split but the market price of the stock decreases.
-For example stock split is 2 for 1, means 2 shares for 1 each, in this case, the share price will be halved.
-The same will happen in the case of a dividend, the price of the share will be reduced by the dividend amount.1–3
+However, the number of outstanding shares is increased because of the stock split, but the market price of the stock decreases.
+For example stock split is 2 for 1, which means 2 shares for 1 each.
+In this case, the share price will be half.
+The same will happen in the case of a dividend; the dividend amount will reduce the price of the share.